 On March 10, 2017, the German federal government enacted bill Bundestag-Drucksache 18/8965 - Law amending narcotics and other regulations that amended existing narcotics legislation to recognize cannabis as a form of medicine and allow for the importation and domestic cultivation of medical cannabis products.
 Under the updated legislation, cannabis is listed in Annex 3 to the Federal Narcotics Act ("BtMG") as a "marketable narcotic suitable for prescription".
 Legalization in Germany applies only to cannabis for medicinal purposes under state control in accordance with the Narcotic Convention.
 Currently, the production, distribution, exportation and importation of medical cannabis products in Germany is legal, subject to regulations and licensing requirements, while operations involving adult-use recreational cannabis products remain illegal.
-Nevertheless, current German government has declared in the coalition agreement its intention to open up the German market also in the adult-use recreational market.
-On 12.4.2023, the German government published an excerpt paper of a 2-pillar model dated 24.3.2023 10.
+Nevertheless, current German government has declared in the coalition agreement its intention to open the German market also in the adult-use recreational market.
+On April 12, 2023, the German government published an excerpt paper of a 2-pillar model dated March 24, 202312.
 The 2 pillars are based on the one hand on private and communal, non-commercial self-cultivation.
 In short, the private cultivation of recreational cannabis up to a maximum of 3 female flowering plants is supposed to be possible without punishment.
-In addition, non-profit associations are to be allowed to cultivate recreational cannabis themselves (not through third parties) under narrow, clearly defined legal conditions and to distribute it to members of the association for their own consumption.
-The framework conditions will be regulated in a separate law.
-A draft is expected in the coming weeks.
-The second pillar is based on a regionally limited scientifically accompanied and evaluated model project with commercial supply chains.
-Companies will be allowed to produce, distribute, and sell cannabis to adults in specialised shops within a licensed and state-controlled framework, with a special restriction to
+In addition, non-profit associations are to be allowed to cultivate recreational supply chains.
+Companies will be allowed to produce, distribute, and sell cannabis to adults in specialised shops within a licensed and evaluated model project with commercial supply chains.
+Companies will be allowed to produce, distribute, and sell cannabis to adults in specialised shops within a licensed and evaluated model project to notification, i.e. the Government is obliged to submit a draft law to the European Union Commission for their review and comments.